 - Pets to be socialized or screened.
 In communities where there may be a number of resident pets, it is in everyone's best interests that they all get along.
 Some communities may screen your pet to determine that they are properly socialized (can get along with other people and pets) and reasonably obedient.

-It's not uncommon to see pets in retirement communities.
-And if you spend some time with the residents, they're sure to tell you what a delight it is to have a pet companion living with them.
-It's wonderful to see more and more communities catering to the health and well-being of its residents by permitting pets.
+It's becoming more common to see pets in retirement communities.
+And if you spend some time with the residents, many would likely tell you what a delight it is to have a pet companion living with them!
+Retiring with your pet may be a challenge, but it's one worth exploring.
+More and more communities are acknowledging that pets have a positive effect on the health and well-being of its residents.